Varssos/sw-notes/docs/source/embedded_linux/openwrt/sd_card_format.rst

 If there is lack of some information check this nice `tutorial <https://openwrt.org/docs/guide-user/storage/usb-drives>`_

+`To manage partitions you can use fdisk <https://www.golinuxcloud.com/steps-to-format-sd-card-in-linux/>`_

 Steps:

 1. Before start, refresh the list of available software packages